SyDroX/MocartShelf/README.md

 Note: There is a newer version Called [Cysharp/R3](https://github.com/Cysharp/R3), however, it doesn't support  WebGL.

 ## WebGLInput - https://github.com/kou-yeung/WebGLInput
+There seems to be no native support for native keyboard input in WebGL on mobile(Tested on Unity 2022,2023, and 6.
-Allows the use of a native keyboard on a mobile device in webGL.
-This is the best working solution I found (tested on Android, iPhone and iPad).
+This plugin allows it.
+This is the best working solution I found (tested on Android, iPhone, and iPad).
 [This](https://discussions.unity.com/t/input-field-not-working-in-webgl-build-in-mobile-browser/717658) is the most comprehensive discussion I found about the matter.